zaiisao/Documentation/en/Agora Platform/token.md

  <details>
 	<summary><font color="#3ab7f8">Generate a temporary token</font></summary>

-	<div class="alert note"><li>Ensure that you have enabled a primary certificate before generating a temporary token.
+	<div class="alert note"><ul><li>Ensure that you have enabled a primary certificate before generating a temporary token.
 See <a href="#appcertificate">Enable a primary app certificate</a >.<li>A temporary token applies to scenarios requiring low security.
-Agora recommends using a token generated on your server for production environment.<li>A temporary token does not apply to the Agora RTM SDK.</li></div>
+Agora recommends using a token generated on your server for production environment.<li>A temporary token does not apply to the Agora RTM SDK.</li></ul></div>

 	On the <b>Project Management</b> page, find the project for which you want to generate a temporary token, and click ![](https://web-cdn.agora.io/docs-files/1574923151660).